how far we've come

 When news of Jordan’s modest efforts to help two young black men reached southwest Georgia, people in Americus reacted violently against “the eccentric band of Christians out on Highway 49.”
 First the threatening phone calls.
 Then the threats were made good.
 Vandalism on the Koinonia farm went from cutting the fences to chopping 300 fruit trees.
 Sugar was dumped into the gas tanks of the farm’s trucks.
 The Koinonia roadside market was bombed.
 Months later, it would be bombed again.
 Shots were fired into the Koinonia homes and at the children as they played volleyball.

 Then there were those who didn’t resort to violence but exacted punishment at the cash register.
 Merchants wouldn’t sell vital supplies to Koinonia residents.
 No gasoline, no butane, no fertilizer, no auto parts.
 No insurance either, since the farm attracted so much destruction.
 The Koinonia families couldn’t even buy the basics in Americus.
 No groceries.
 No clothing for the kids.
 And the Americus clampdown on all things Koinonia worked both ways: The residents couldn’t buy nor could they sell what they produced at the farm.
 The merchants of Americus, heartless as well as spineless, claimed they were only responding to “pressure from levelheaded businessmen.”
 Cracking the whip along with the merchants were the local and state governments, as well as the Americus churches.
 One Sunday after church services, business leaders visited the Koinonians, offering this advise: “get out or there would be blood.”
-The Koinonians would be the ones bloodied, and they were told it would be their fault.
+The Koinonians would be the ones bloodied and they were told it would be their fault.
 Such was the attitude in this corner of the land of the free.
-Not even 12 years after the Allies’ victory, what the people of southwest Georgia gleaned most from World War II were the leadership qualities of Hitler, Mussolini and Stalin.
+Not even 12 years after the Allies’ victory, what these people of southwest Georgia gleaned most from World War II were the leadership qualities of Hitler, Mussolini and Stalin.

 The Wittkampers, particularly Greg, hung in there.
-Greg turned all of ten years old in 1957, the year the nation learned of violence played out in his small part of the world.
+Greg turned all of ten years old in 1957, the year the nation learned of the violence playing out in his small part of the world.
 Violence meted against his family and their close-knit community.
 It would’ve been understandable and even advisable to leave Georgia and its embrace of hatred, but that went against who and what they were.
 Greg, who in his teens, listened often and closely to the songs of Bob Dylan and Joan Baez, could see himself playing a role very similar to what was described in Dylan’s “Chimes of Freedom:”

 Tolling for the luckless, the abandoned an’ forsaked